macinspiresedu/python/list-dictionary-for.md

 ```

 ## For Loops with Dictionaries
-Introduce students to dictionary-based for loops.
+Introduce students to dictionary-based for-loops.

 ### Exercise
 Have students extend on the favorite color exercise by looping